gsuyemoto/blog/docs/posts/cybersecurity-jargon.md

 # Cybersecurity Jargon

 I just recently spoke to a pleasant tech recruiter and in the conversation she mentioned that I should take the opportunity to express any tech jargon that I would know related to the position I was interested in.
-With this, out of curiosity, I decided to make a quick comparison.
+This, I thought, was an interesting opportunity to see what ChatGPT had to say about this...

 <!-- more -->